 How long?
-You should allow a week.
+You should allow for a week.
 Short driving distances mean you won't get tired and can explore to the max!

 This is a great route to discover the beauty of North Island.
 Explore Peter Jackson's Hobbiton movie set from Lord of the Rings, before following the "Thermal Highway" south to discover a host of geothermal delights, from the bubbling geysers of Rotorua to the volcanic crater of Lake Taupo.
 This route winds its way through the wine regions of Martinborough, capturing the very best of the scenic North Island before arriving in Wellington to soak up the lively atmosphere of the southernmost capital city in the world.

 It's easy to fly between these two cities but you'll be missing out on a chunk of what New Zealand has to offer: larger-than-life national parks, natural spas and the rugged mountains that make this country famous.
-In a car or campervan you can make the most of the outdoorsy Kiwi way of life and meet the friendly locals.
+In a car or campervan, you can make the most of the outdoorsy Kiwi way of life and meet the friendly locals.
 What are you waiting for?